jorgedlcruz/veeam-single-ui/README.md

 ## Trademarks

-Veeam and the Veeam logo are trademarks of Veeam Software.
-No trademark rights are granted by this repository.
+Veeam and related marks are trademarks of Veeam Software.
+This project is independent and not affiliated with, endorsed by, or sponsored by Veeam Software.

 ## Data handling